Seven of Cups

 Reversed

 We all have visions of the ideal relationship, sex-life or family life.
 We also all live in the real world and know how far we can take each.
-This card asks you to consider this in a choice you may soon be making, noting that there is no wrong answer, but there are life-choices you may regret taking in years from now, and also missed opportunities you will always fantasize over until the day you die!
+This card asks you to consider this in a choice you may soon be making.
+There is no wrong answer, but there are life-choices you may regret taking in years from now, and also missed opportunities you will always fantasize over until the day you die!

 You have made a definite decision on some aspect of your relationship.
 This either puts you in danger of being disappointed by the reality of the relationship because it does not fit with your dreams (in which case you need to consider how realistic you are actually being!) or have chosen a more reasonable and attainable direction to follow.